 - identifying and catering for the individual learning needs of students

 - establishing well-managed teaching and learning environments

 - ensuring that learning activities build on prior knowledge and experiences and are socially and culturally relevant

-- providing frequent opportunities for students and their parents to discuss learning programs and student behaviour and progress
+- providing frequent opportunities for students and their parents or carers to discuss learning programs and student behaviour and progress

 - identifying key social skills and developing plans for all students to acquire them, or make progress towards them, over time